open-guides/og-aws/README.md

     * [Direct Connect](https://aws.amazon.com/directconnect/): Dedicated network connection between office or data center and AWS
     * [Storage Gateway](https://aws.amazon.com/storagegateway/): Bridge between on-premises IT and cloud storage
     * [Service Catalog](https://aws.amazon.com/servicecatalog/): IT service approval and compliance
-* **Probably-don't-need-to-know services**: Bottom line, our informal polling indicates these services are just not broadly used — and often for good reasons:
+* **Probably-don't-need-to-know services:** Bottom line, our informal polling indicates these services are just not broadly used — and often for good reasons:
     * [Snowball](https://aws.amazon.com/importexport/): If you want to ship petabytes of data into or out of Amazon using a physical appliance, read on.
     * [CodeCommit](https://aws.amazon.com/codecommit/): Git service.
 You’re probably already using GitHub or your own solution ([Stackshare](http://stackshare.io/stackups/github-vs-bitbucket-vs-aws-codecommit) has informal stats).
     * 🕍[CodePipeline](https://aws.amazon.com/codepipeline/): Continuous integration.
 You likely have another solution already.